MPFGlaser/knowl3dge/documentation/Frontend-research.md

 With regards to UI components, both allow a collection of Material Design components to be easily downloaded.[4]
 Angular's is first-party because both are developed by Google, while React's is third-party.

 Dependency injection is something that we as students have to prove our mastery of in this semester.
 Both support dependency injection.[4][8]
+Some sources, however, say that React does not (fully) support dependency injection.[9]

 Another difference is that Angular uses a "real" DOM while React uses a virtual DOM.
 Effectively, this means that for tiny changes within the webpage, React is faster because it does not have to re-write the HTML to apply the update.[10][11]

 ### Which framework has the most extensive documentation?

+Angular's documentation could be considered more comprehensive, as it covers everything necessary for a front-end application in the same place.
+When using React, however, your documentation and references will be more fractures, as React requires more use of third party libraries.[4]

 #### Popularity